 Generally speaking, a family systems therapist will not pass judgment or side with any particular member(s) of the family.
 Rather, the therapist’s role is to advocate equally for all members of the family and guide the family unit in reaching its own conclusions about the best courses of action.

 Family systems therapy usually takes place over multiple sessions, which may include some sessions with the entire family present and others with only individuals or subsets of the family.

-What mental health conditions is family systems therapy good for?
+What mental health conditions family systems therapy can help with

 Because individual mental health concerns are often linked to family relationships, especially as experienced in childhood, family systems therapy can also be used as a treatment for issues that outwardly seem to affect only one individual.
 These conditions might include substance use disorders or other addictions, eating disorders, trauma-related conditions, and personality disorders.

 Studies have shown family systems therapy is very effective for a variety of mental health conditions affecting both children and adults.

 A 2016 review by researchers in the United Kingdom synthesized the findings of several studies to reveal it is a helpful, cost-effective treatment.
 Some studies have also suggested that it can be helpful in families where one or more members are struggling with physical health conditions.